smithery-ai/smithery-cookbook/servers/typescript/migrate_stdio_to_http/server_with_custom_container/README.md

 # TypeScript MCP Server with Custom Container

-A simple TypeScript MCP server built using the official [MCP TypeScript SDK](https://github.com/modelcontextprotocol/typescript-sdk) to demonstrate hosting on Smithery with custom docker containers.
+A simple TypeScript MCP server built using the official [MCP TypeScript SDK](https://github.com/modelcontextprotocol/typescript-sdk) and custom Docker container.
+This example demonstrates how you can host HTTP servers on Smithery using custom containers, with STDIO support for backwards compatibility.

-This server is designed to run both locally (STDIO transport) and remotely via Smithery (HTTP transport).

 ## Features:

-- **CORS**: Pre-configured CORS headers for browser-based MCP clients
+- **CORS**: CORS headers for browser-based MCP clients
-- **Smithery Session Configuration**: handles base64-encoded JSON configuration passed via query parameters
+- **Smithery Session Configuration**: handles user's session configuration passed via Smithery
 - **Request Logging Middleware**: Custom middleware for debugging HTTP requests and responses
 - **Server Transport**: Can run with both STDIO and HTTP transports using `TRANSPORT` env variable